-You are able to attract top tech talent - great!
-Now it’s time to review the way you welcome new staff to the team.
-A good onboarding process has proven to improve staff retention by a huge 82%.
-This makes it worth investing in establishing a great remote onboarding process as part of your best hiring practice.
+A good onboarding process can improve staff retention by a huge 82%.
+This makes it worth investing in creating a great remote onboarding process as part of your best hiring practice.

 The first impression of your company can’t be ignored.
 33% of new employees start job hunting within the first six months after joining a new business.
-After spending so much, time, money and effort recruiting the candidate, it is gutting if the fit doesn’t work out.
+Recruiting and onboarding an employee takes so much, time, money and effort.
+It's a massive hit to the company if the employee doesn’t work out.

-Having a strong and well planned onboarding process will make someone feel welcomed and a part of the team from the very beginning.
-But keep in mind, a remote onboarding process is quite different to the one you're probably used to conducting onsite.
-When onboarding remotely, you won’t be able to give new employees a look and feel of the company space or a chance to meet people randomly in the office for a coffee to learn about the culture.
-You will need to find new digital ways of providing the candidate with the same thing and we have a few tips to share.
+Having a strong and well planned remote onboarding process will make someone feel welcomed and a part of the team from the very beginning.
+But keep in mind, a remote onboarding process is quite different to one conducted in person.

 Make sure to set up a structured plan for the first few weeks and send over the plan to the new employee so that they know what to expect.
 Prepare the team members involved in the onboarding to ensure that everyone knows their responsibilities and are familiar with the objectives of their assigned sessions.
-Check out Deloitte’s onboarding process that uses an app to help new recruits through their first 100 days with the company.
-Yours doesn’t have to be so involved but make sure you give your new recruits everything they need to hit the ground running.
+Give your new recruits everything they need to hit the ground running.

 Consider how to digitize your onboarding process.
-This could be a handbook that has the company culture and policies written down or a set of tools to cover the social aspects of onboarding, such as the watercooler chats which are quite hard to recreate in a remote onboarding process.
-You need to give the new employee a way to onboard both the job and the company culture without being physically present.
+This could be a handbook that has the company culture and policies written down or a set of tools to cover the social aspects of onboarding, such as the watercooler chats.
+These are quite hard to recreate in a remote onboarding process.

 When making a structured plan for the onboarding, consider the four Cs: